 The book is written in a new way.
 The twelve chapters are from the 12 walks that the author did to write the book.
-From the way they are written it looks like that each walk was done in a day, barring a couple of chapters when the author had to break the walk and come back some other day to complete it.
+From the way they are written, it looks like that each walk was done in a day.
+Barring a couple of chapters when the author had to break the walk and come back some other day to complete it.
 Two consecutive chapters are separated by an Intermission.
-Where the author has put down his thoughts in various things about living in Delhi primarily coming from his own experience of living in Delhi.
-Most of the times these appear as random thoughts that occurred to the author as he was writing the chapters, and included them in the book.
+Where the author has put down his thoughts on various things about living in Delhi.
+Primarily coming from his own experience of living in Delhi.
+Most of the times these appear as random thoughts that occurred to the author as he was writing the chapters and included them in the book.
 There are pictures, most of which have been taken by the author himself during the walks.

-Weather you live in Delhi, visiting Delhi or simple interested in Delhi as a city, this book can make an interesting reading for you…
+Whether you live in Delhi, visiting Delhi or simply interested in Delhi as a city, this book Delhi: Adventures in a Megacity can make an interesting reading for you…

 Sam, if you read this blog, I would like to go out for a walk with you sometime…:-)

 Buy this book – Delhi: Adventures in a Megacity by Sam Miller at Amazon India.